Why an emergence package?

 Instruction Suunto MC-2 There are two versions.
 The cheaper NH version is only useable on the Northern Hemisphere.
 The Global is for the whole planet.
 It is a Finnish designed and built compass that also measures the angle of a slope.

 World Magnetic Model, Main Field Declination.
-It is a PDF file.
-Print it and add to your other physical maps in case you internet connection fails.
+It is a PDF file that contains a map of the magnetic north declination as the magnetic north is on a different declination in different areas of the planet.
+Learn to use it or forget about a compass, it's as simple as that.
+Print it and add to your other physical maps in case your internet connection fails.

 Subject menu